pfedick/DeckerGame/README.md

 - world editor

 ### Things I have to do or figure out
-- which resolution should the game have
-- what is the best size for tiles and sprites?
-- how to implement interactive objects/enemies
 - how to control the main character?
 - physics
+- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
+- how to implement interactive objects/enemies
 - collision detection
-- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
 - how does sound work with SDL?
 - how to integrate sound track and sound effects
 - compose soundtrack